About the Score

 The Leapfrog Blue Ribbon Expert Panel selected 30 measures of publicly available hospital safety data, analyzed the data and determined the weight of each measure based on evidence, opportunity for improvement and impact.
 Information from secondary sources supplemented any missing data to give hospitals as much credit as possible toward their Safety Score.
 The Hospital Safety Score places each measure into one of two domains: (1) Process/Structural Measures or (2) Outcome Measures, each accounting for 50 percent of the overall score.

 - Process Measures represent how often a hospital gives patients recommended treatment for a given medical condition or procedure.
-For example, “Use antibiotics right before surgery” measures how often a hospital gives patients an antibiotic within one hour before surgery.
+For example, “Responsiveness of hospital staff” looks at patients’ feedback on how long it takes for a staff member to respond when they request help.
 Structural Measures represent the environment in which patients receive care.
 For example, “Doctors order medications through a computer” represents whether a hospital uses a special computerized system to prevent medication errors.

 - Outcome Measures represent what happens to a patient while receiving care.
 For example, “Dangerous object left in patient’s body” measures how many times a patient undergoing surgery had a dangerous foreign object, like a sponge or tool, left in his or her body.